 Step 3.
-Think of ways to make the habit difficult to perform – you might hide your cash in the car to prevent you going to get it.
+Think of ways to make the habit difficult to perform – you might hide your cash in the car to prevent you going to getting it.

 The trouble with motivation

-It can be easy to trick yourself into thinking motivation is the true engine of behavior change: The panacea that will solve all of your desires and lead you towards a better future, but it can be misleading.
-The author describes motivation less as something to rely on and more like a party animal friend: they’re good for a fun night out, but you wouldn’t rely on them to pick you up at the airport at 2am.
+It can be easy to trick yourself into thinking motivation is the true engine of behaviour change: The panacea that will solve all of your desires and lead you towards a better future, but it can be misleading.
+The author describes motivation less as something to rely on and more like a party animal friend: they’re good for a fun night out, but you wouldn’t rely on them to pick you up at the airport at 2 am.